 ii.
 Look and Feel

 All public-facing USDA websites must conform to the common look and feel established by the Office of Communications.
-Websites should follow the guidelines outlined in the USDA Web Standards and Style Guide document.
+Websites should follow the guidelines outlined in the USDA Web Standards and Style Guide document (PDF, 1MB).
 Websites must also follow direction provided in the Visual Standards Guide (PDF, 1.37MB, January 2013).

 Prior to redesigning a website, initiative or program web page or creating a new one, clearance should be approved on initial designs by the Office of Communications and once again prior to launch.
 This approval process allows for the assurance that the extra complexities of Agency branding and identity adhere to the common look and feel.
 WCD will work with the appropriate Communications Coordinator to ensure the content and scope is appropriate given broader communication objectives.